PITTSFIELD -- Teller pods, cash dispensers, plasma televisions, access to PlayStation -- items not typically found in a bank's branch office.

 So what's going on here?
 Gunsch said Berkshire believes that updating the bank's technology would make its branches more customer friendly, and encourage people to visit them.

 "I started in banking 32 years ago (and then) it was totally different," Gunsch said.
 "Banking continues to evolve.
-Customers seem to be more in a hurry, I think, than they were in the
+Customers seem to be more in a hurry, I think, than they were in the past.
+And, we really wanted something more inviting for our customers when they'd come into the bank."

 An emphasis on technology often means a decline in employment, because machines can replace tasks done by people.
 But the branch at 99 North St. still has nine employees, the same number before the renovations took place.